Emergency Dental Care

 If you feel that you are having a dental emergency, please contact us right away at 949-880-6638 to schedule your visit with our dentist.

-What Emergency Dentistry Services Do We Offer?
+Services Do We Offer?

 Pro Smiles OC takes pride in being a full-service dental office.
 Dental emergencies can happen anywhere and anytime.
 Knowing what to do in case of a dental emergency goes a long way in minimizing the damage to your oral health.
 So how does one know when they are having a dental emergency?
 Here are some situations that comprise a dental emergency and must be treated immediately.